jjhelmus/nmrglue/doc/tutorial.rst

 method and can be iterated over just as numpy arrays but without using large amounts of memory.
 The only limitation of these objects is that they do not support assignment, so a slice must be taken before changing the value of data.
-The fileIO modules all have some form of ``read_lowmem`` functions which return these low-memory objects.
+The fileio sub-modules all have some form of ``read_lowmem`` function which return these low-memory objects.
 For example reading the 2D sparky file we created earlier:

     >>> dic,data = ng.sparky.read_lowmem("sparky_file.ucsf")
     >>> type(data)